SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 - Here is what you need to make your Ruby code into a Rack application:
   - Create a “rackup” file: this is a configuration file that specifies what to run and how to run it.
 A rackup file uses the file extension `.ru`.
-  - The rack application we use in the rackup file must be an Ruby object that responds to the method call(env).
+  - The rack application we use in the rackup file must be a Ruby object that responds to the method call(env).
 The call(env) method takes one argument, the environment variables for this application.
   - The call method always returns an array, containing these 3 elements [1]:
     - Status Code: represented by a string or some other data type that responds to to_i.
     - Headers: these will be in the form of key-value pairs inside a hash.
 The key will be a header name and the corresponding value will be the value for that header.